devyanshi-t/DemoOne/ReadMe.md

 After the template is succesfully deployed ,the Powershell will show the details of the deployments.<br/>
 <p align="center">
 <img src="./figures/1.png">
-Figure 4: Deployment details on Powershell
+Figure 4: Deployment details in Powershell
 <br />
 </p>
 You can go to Azure portal to further verify that all of the deployments were successful.